Summeli/summeli.com/jekyll-export/_posts/2021-11-13-routing-steam-traffic-into-sigle-wan-of-three.md

     - pfsense
 ---

-The newest update for keeping the gaming performance in good shape with pfsense is to put steam-related traffic into lowest priority, or maybe just put it into single WAN.
+The newest update for keeping the gaming performance in good shape with pfsense is to put steam-related traffic into the lowest priority, or maybe just put it into single WAN.

-This can be be done with simple rules.
-The same rules can be used for tagging the traffic, and prioritizing them down in the QoS side (or we could even put a a network limitter for steam traffic).
+This can be done with simple rules.
+The same rules can be used for tagging the traffic, and prioritizing them down in the QoS side (or we could even put a network limitter for steam traffic).

 ![the steamcache is separated from rest of the network with source and destination rules](/jekyll-export/wp-content/uploads/2021/11/pfsense_network-1024x322.png)